What are the Most Common Household Budget Percentages?

 When looking at the following percentages, you may think that one or two categories don’t apply to you or that there is something else you need to have included.
 This is normal.
 The following percentages are based on the average spending rate of people.
 Your individual situation will determine your priorities, which will vary from the next person’s priorities.
 For example, a single mother of three kids is likely to spend a higher percentage of her income on rent and food than a couple who both work and have no kids.
 The couple may need to spend more on insurance or may be able to put a higher percentage in savings.
 Use these numbers as a base guideline and tweak to fit your personal situation.

-Giving, Tithing and Charities
+Giving, Tithing, and Charities

-Giving and tithing are an important thing to many people.
+Giving and tithing are important things to many people.
 By setting aside a percentage of your income for these things, you are able to know you have met your wish yet at the same time not spent money you need for other areas.
 Ten percent of your original budget is considered a fair percentage.

 Housing (renting or mortgage payments)